 Patients experience pain in one or both eyes.
 This pain is known as optic neuritis.
 It is caused by the damage to the sensory nerves between the brain and one or both eyes.
 The condition may get better or worse over the course of the disease.

 Regularly visit an eye-specialist.
-He/she will prescribe you drugs and/or other treatment.
+He/she will prescribe you drugs and/or other treatments.

 Imagine your eyes are aching and you have to prepare and make powerpoint slides for an important presentation the very next day.